On this page

 Who uses it

-Form I-290B is used by applicants to file an appeal with the Administrative Appeals Office (AAO) or a motion with the USCIS office that issued the latest decision in your case.
+Form I-290B is used by applicants to file an appeal with the Administrative Appeals Office (AAO) or a motion with the USCIS office that issued the latest decision in their case.
 This form is applicable for certain immigration benefit types, including appeals regarding the denial of Form I-17 by the ICE Student and Exchange Visitor Program.
-If you are filing an appeal, it must be submitted within 30 calendar days of the date of service of the adverse decision (or within 33 calendar days if the decision was mailed to you). you may need to clearly indicate if you are filing an appeal or a motion and provide a statement regarding the basis for your appeal or motion in the space provided.
+If you are filing an appeal, you must do so within the specified timeframe, typically within 30 calendar days of the decision (or 33 days if mailed).
+It is crucial to clearly indicate whether you are filing an appeal or a motion and provide a statement regarding the basis for your appeal or motion.

 When it is used